rommapp/romm/helm/romm/README.md

 > _Disclaimer: This application has been developed by the [RomM](https://github.com/zurdi15/romm) community._

-RomM (**ROM M**anager) is a game library manager focused on retro gaming.
+(**ROM M**anager) is a game library manager focused on retro gaming.
 It enables you to efficiently manage and organize all your games from a web browser.

 Inspired by [Jellyfin](https://jellyfin.org/), RomM allows you to handle all your games through a modern interface while enhancing them with IGDB metadata.